Aliases for UBQLN2 Gene

 GeneCards Summary for UBQLN2 Gene

 UBQLN2 (Ubiquilin 2) is a Protein Coding gene.
-Diseases associated with UBQLN2 include amyotrophic lateral sclerosis 15, with or without frontotemporal dementia and amyotrophic lateral sclerosis 1.
-Among its related pathways are Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include binding and damaged DNA binding.
-An important paralog of this gene is UBQLN3.
+Diseases associated with UBQLN2 include Amyotrophic Lateral Sclerosis 15 With Or Without Frontotemporal Dementia and Amyotrophic Lateral Sclerosis Type 15.
+Among its related pathways are Vesicle-mediated transport and Protein processing in endoplasmic reticulum.
+Gene Ontology (GO) annotations related to this gene include binding and damaged DNA binding.
+An important paralog of this gene is UBQLN1.

 UniProtKB/Swiss-Prot for UBQLN2 Gene